 1. Figure out what are you trying to say with your photo

 An author photo is one way that your audience will connect with you as a writer.
 It’s important to figure out exactly what your brand is before you get your photo taken.
 If you aren’t sure what your brand is, think about what you are writing, what genre it is, and what you want to communicate about yourself to your audience.

 2. Try out a few different outfits

-Don’t just pick out your favourite outfit and go with it.
+Don’t just pick out your favorite outfit and go with it.
 Pick out four or five potential outfits, try them on, then have someone take a quick photo of you, so you can see which ones you like the best.
-Avoid complicated patterns and too many colours.
+Avoid complicated patterns and too many colors.
 The picture is of you, not your outfit.

 If you can afford it, it’s worth paying for a photo session.
 Then you can try on a few different outfits and a few different backgrounds.
 It really takes the pressure off.